 Banner Health Care serves as the clinical partner for the orthopedic residency program and the University of Arizona overall:

-- Banner University Medical Center-Tucson (BUMC-T) serves as the primary site for the orthopedic residency
+- Banner University Medical Center-Tucson (BUMC-T) serves as the primary site for the orthopaedic residency

 - Banner University Medical Center-South Campus (BUMC-S) serves as an additional clinical training site